AlanSmythDeaf/deafweb/README.md

 ### Future Features
 - People/User to upload video on the contact us page so people can sign in their own sign language.
 - In work page each section to have full width of mockup on each device i.e. laptop, tablet of companies we work with.
+- Will have a blog page so that users can read the blog and make comments

 ## Tools & Technologies Used
 - [![Git](https://img.shields.io/badge/Git-grey?logo=git&logoColor=F05032)](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)